jphruska/Seteophaga_gracia_phylogeography/pi/pi_readme.md

-## Per-population estimates of pi (Figures 4, 5, 6, and S7, S8, and S9).
+## Per-population estimates of pi (Data for Figures 4, 5, 6, and S7, S8, and S9).

 This workflow will generate windowed per-population pi values, using equation 2 from Carlson et al. (2005).
 See manuscript for reference.
 This workflow shares many similarities with the windowed Dxy and Fst workflows in this repository.